 The platform also offers a feature called Workflows.
 With workflows you can chain tests to be run sequentially.
 This can cover cases like: A client asks for an insurance quote, and the agent can issue the policy and then the client can see/check the quote that is created by the agent.

 End-to-end testing helps ensure your software delivers a seamless user experience.
 Although many testing teams may be tempted to skip E2E tests due to the perceived complexity, the potential consequences could be devastating.
 Instead of taking such a considerable risk and releasing an app with numerous glitches, you should find ways to make end-to-end testing easier.
-Investing in an automated no-code testing tool like Preflight can help you take the hard work out of automated testing and ensure your users get the best experience.
+Investing in an automated no-code testing tool like PreFlight can help you take the hard work out of automated testing and ensure your users get the best experience.
+Do check out our website for more details and if you are a fan of interesting articles, please visit our blog page.